-Another key difference is the smoke point for the oil.
+As I mentioned above, the main difference is often through use in cooking, and this is because of the smoke point for the oil.
 Gingelly oil has a low smoke point, so it can be used can be used for stir fried dishes and foods.
 I recommend adding it into food towards the end of the cooking process to add lots of delicious flavor!
 Like in vatha kolambu!

 How can Gingelly oil help with haircare?

-Both Gingelly oil and Sesame oil have always been really well known for their haircare benfits.
-They can both help to improve the strength of your hair, as well as the generall wellbeing of it too.
-Usually, when you increase the strength of hair strands, the overall quality appears so much better too, as you have less broken ends and split ends.
+Both Gingelly oil and Sesame oil have always been really well known for their haircare benefits.
+They can both help to improve the strength of your hair, as well as the general well-being of it too.
+Usually, when you increase the strength of hair strands, the overall quality appears so much better too, as you have fewer broken ends and split ends.

 Top tip: Always conduct a patch test when using any new oil on your face or hair.